gfrcsd/helix-library/src/markdown/models/amps/revv-gen-purple.md

 image: "../../../images/amps/revv-gen.png"
 icon: "../../../images/icon-models/amps/revv-gen-purple.png"
 instrument: ["Guitar"]
-update: ["2.80"]
+update: ["2.90"]
 ---

 #### Description

-The Revv Generator 120w MK II BK is a Tube Head with a 4 Channels, clean, crunch, third and fourth channels with variable gain setting, Channels adjustable to 10 or 120 watts, MIDI capable, 5 x Preamp tubes 12AX7, 1 x Preamp tube 12 AT7, 4 x Power tubes 6L6GC, Channels can be selected on the panel or by means of the supplied footswitch, 3-Band EQ for each channel, Tube buffered FX loop with signal level control, Presence and Depth controls for more sound variety, Contour switch in the 2nd channel for "open" or "scooped" sound by shifting the middle frequencies, Easily accessible Bias setting for each pair of tubes, Tube error display, 4, 8, and 16 Ohms speaker outputs & Handmade in Canada.
+The Revv Generator 120w MK II is a Tube Head with a 4 Channels, clean, crunch, third and fourth channels with variable gain setting, Channels adjustable to 10 or 120 watts, MIDI capable, 5 x Preamp tubes 12AX7, 1 x Preamp tube 12 AT7, 4 x Power tubes 6L6GC, Channels can be selected on the panel or by means of the supplied footswitch, 3-Band EQ for each channel, Tube buffered FX loop with signal level control, Presence and Depth controls for more sound variety, Contour switch in the 2nd channel for "open" or "scooped" sound by shifting the middle frequencies, Easily accessible Bias setting for each pair of tubes, Tube error display, 4, 8, and 16 Ohms speaker outputs & Handmade in Canada.